greenorbitspace/hub/userguide/content/en/docs/glossary/b/bioenergy-with-carboncapture-and-storage.md

 ---
-title: 'Bioenergy With Carbon
+title: 'Bioenergy with carbon

-  Capture And Storage'
+  capture and storage'
 ref: bioenergy-with-carboncapture-and-storage
+weight: 1
+exported_at: '2025-06-16T15:05:19.546246+00:00'
-description: Bioenergy with carbon capture and storage (BECCS) is a technology that combines biomass energy production with the capture and storage of carbon dioxide emissions.
-This process aims to reduce greenhouse gas emissions while generating renewable energy from organic materials.
+definition: Bioenergy with carbon capture and storage (BECCS) is a process that involves generating energy from biomass while capturing and storing the carbon dioxide emissions produced during the energy generation process.
+This technology aims to reduce greenhouse gas emissions and contribute to climate change mitigation by combining renewable energy production with carbon management strategies.
-notion_page_id: f41db4f8-60a9-4a0c-8c08-6b41d7ac3fa9
-exported_at: '2025-06-16T14:24:23.581264+00:00'
 tags:
 - sustainability
-- resources
-category:
+id: GL71
+categories:
 - Sustainability & Environment
-id: GL71
 ---